martenlienen/pelican-katex/README.md

 # alone, you can use this to define a `katex` role for example.
 # KATEX_DIRECTIVE = "katex"

+# How long to wait for the initial startup of the rendering server.
+You can
+# increasing it but if startup takes longer than one second, something is
+# probably seriously broken.
+# KATEX_STARTUP_TIMEOUT = 1.0

 # Time budget in seconds per call to the rendering engine.
 1 second should
 # be plenty since most renderings take less than 50ms.
 # KATEX_TIMEOUT = 1.0